cs340ppp/lectures/INSTALL.md

 ## Video Tutorial (for the next two sections)

-If you prefer to watch a video tutorial, you can watch the following video:
+If you prefer to watch a video tutorial, you can visit <https://youtu.be/9lF7JpvHsEk>

-<iframe width="560" height="315" src="https://www.youtube.com/embed/9lF7JpvHsEk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Installing GHCup